Cognigy/Documentation/docs/ai-copilot/getting-started.md

 ## _(Optional)_ Manually configure the API Connection

-AI Copilot comes with a pre-built, default setup and grid configuration, which you can edit directly from the Flow.
-This allows for more flexibility between different grid setups.
 If you want to modify the default grid configuration to set up company-wide defaults, you can do that from within the API.

 To do so, you need an API key and the Project ID: